-There are small but growing groups of caring, dedicated people, in Spain as well as here in the US and in Europe, who are trying to end this suffering.
-They are trying to help these dogs, and give them the love and the chance at the safe, pain free life that they so desperately deserve.
+There are small but growing groups of caring, dedicated people, in Spain as well as here in the US and in Canada and Europe, who are trying to end this suffering.
+They are trying to help these dogs, and give them the love and the chance at the safe, pain free lives that they so desperately deserve.
 They have started rescues.
-They are getting the dogs out of the fields where they have been dumped, and out of the sewers, and off of the roadways where they have been abandoned, hit by cars and left to die.
+They are getting the dogs out of the fields where they have been dumped and deliberately maimed.
+They are getting them out of the sewers, and off of the roadways where they have been abandoned, hit by cars and left to die.
 They are getting them much needed veterinary care, and finding them loving, safe, and permanent homes.
 Most often, these dogs are adopted to homes outside of Spain, often to the United Kingdom, the United States, and Canada, and the costs associated with this are high.
 I began sending boxes of collars to several of these rescues, both for fundraising efforts and in order to help with the huge influx of dogs coming into the rescues.
 But I still felt I needed to do more.

-This is why FreetoFeet Collars came to be!
-FreetoFeet, so named for the fabulous corn chip smell of a contented dog's feet when it is sleeping, is a way for us to get much needed funds directly to these rescues.
-All profits from the collar sales at FreetoFeet.com will go directly to some of these rescues to help save more hounds.
+This is why FreetōFeet Collars came to be!
+FreetōFeet, so named for the fabulous corn chip smell of a contented dog's feet when it is sleeping, is a way for us to get much needed funds directly to these rescues.
+All profits from the sales of our collars, leashes and other wonderful products at FreetoFeet.com will go directly to some of these rescues to help save more hounds.
 The rescuers are on the front lines fighting everyday.
 They are trying to educate, and to change and enact legislation (no easy task!) to help protect these beautiful animals.
-The statistics are gruesome and staggering, and the brutality and the inhumanity inflicted on this helpless creatures is heartbreaking, yet these rescuers keep forging ahead.
+The statistics are gruesome and staggering, and the brutality and the inhumanity inflicted on this helpless creatures is heartbreaking, yet these rescues keep forging ahead.
 EVERY dollar makes a difference and helps get another dog to safety.
 THAT is my goal.
 There are NO borders when it comes to dog rescue, and EVERY dog deserves a chance at a life of safety, love, and peace.

-So, thank you for shopping with FreetoFeet Collars and for helping us support those trying to change things for the better.
-We hope that you enjoy the collars, as well as the knowledge that the money you spend is helping to save lives.
+So, thank you for shopping with FreetōFeet Collars and for helping us support those trying to change things for the better.
+We hope that you enjoy our products, as well as the knowledge that the money you spend is helping to save lives.
 For more information on the specific rescues that will be receiving our funds, and/or to find out more about Galgos and Podencos and how you can help, please click on the links below.